Frédéric Comte

-Frédéric Comte (8 January 1976 – 4 September 2015) was a French rally driver.
+Frédéric Daniel Comte (8 January 1976 – 4 September 2015) was a French rally driver.

 He died in a crash at the Rallye Mont-Blanc Morzine, a round of the 2015 French Rally Championship.
 The Citroën Xsara that Comte and his wife and co-driver Angelique Comte were driving crashed on SS2.
 Frédéric Comte died at the scene whilst Angelique was badly injured.
 The rally was restarted at the behest of the driver's family.